How to get a teenager out of bed

-Struggling to get your teen out of bed can cause quite the delay in the mornings.
-You could end up being late for work or stuck in traffic because you couldn’t leave early enough.
-They might be late for an exam or rush so much to get ready once they do wake up that they leave important things at home like school projects that are due.
+Struggling to get your teen out of bed can cause you to be late for work or stuck in traffic because you couldn’t leave early enough.
+And your teen might be late for an exam or forget something important at home like school projects because they were rushing.

 It can also lead to frustration or fights and make the entire family start the day in a negative way.

 All hope is not lost.
 There are some strategies you can incorporate to make it easier to win the morning battle.
 But first, let’s do some math.

 How much time do you spend trying to get a teenager out of bed?

 How long does it take you to get your teenager out of bed?
 If it takes you 20 minutes each morning, 6 days a week (because you give yourself a break one day a week), then that is 2 hours a week spent trying to get a teenager out of bed.
 It adds up to 104 hours a year.

 If we divide this by 24, that’s a full 4,3 days of your year spent trying to get your teenager out of bed.
 If you can at least halve the time to 10 minutes, you get an extra 2 days in the year to do with what you like.